SadiaReza21/327_Project/README.md

 ### Creating MySQL database :
 - Download the correct version of XAMPP for your computer through this link - https://www.apachefriends.org/download.html
 - After installing XAMPP, open the control panel, start the Apache server and then start the MySQL server.
 - Then click Admin for MySQL.
 This will take you to the phpmyadmin page.
-Here you need to create a database named "bazarkori_db"
+Here you need to create a database named "bazar_kori"
 - Then click on the database and click import.
-- Then choose the bazarkori_db.sql file from the git repo cloned.
+- Then choose the bazar_kori.sql file from the git repo cloned.
 - This will create the needed tables for you.

 ### Running the project